 - Top-rated homes score high on resident reviews

-- Nurse-to-patient ratio is key to quality care
+- Nurse-to-patient ratio is key for quality care

 - Nursing homes can ease family caregiver stress